Highland Park, Michigan: History

+Decline

 Ford Motor Company demolished large sections of its Highland Park plant in the late 1950s.
 With the loss of industrial jobs, the city suffered many of the same difficulties as Detroit: declines in population and tax base accompanied by an increase in street crime.
 White flight from the city accelerated after the 1967 Detroit 12th Street Riot.
 Ford's last operation at the factory, the production of tractors at its Model T plant, was discontinued in 1973, and in 1981 the entire property was sold to a private developer for general industrial usage.
 The city population was majority black and impoverished by the 1980s.
 Chrysler, the city's last major private sector employer, moved its corporate headquarters from Highland Park to Auburn Hills between 1991 and 1993, paying the city $44 million in compensation.
 The move dislocated a total of 6,000 jobs over this period.

 On June 19, 1982, drafter Vincent Chin was beaten to death in Highland Park by two automotive workers in retaliation for Japan's success in the automotive industry.
-The killing was considered a racially-motivated hate crime.
+The killing was considered a racially motivated hate crime.

-Known as "The City of Trees," the town was thickly forested until the 1970s.
+Known as "The City of Trees", the town was thickly forested until the 1970s.
 The spread of Dutch elm disease required many old trees to be cut down.

-From 2001 to 2009, the city was controlled by an emergency financial manager appointed by the State of Michigan because of Highland Park's mounting fiscal crisis.
+From 2001 to 2009, the city was controlled by an emergency financial manager appointed by the State of Michigan due to mounting financial stress.

 In August 2011, more than two-thirds of the street lights in Highland Park's residential neighborhoods and alleys were removed by the city, due to an inability to pay a $60,000 per month electric bill.
 The street lights were not only turned off, but decommissioned, or removed from their posts.
 The city advised residents to keep porch lights on to deter crime.
 The following year, a local 501(c)(3) nonprofit organization, Soulardarity, was formed to restore streetlighting to the city's residential neighborhoods and alleyways in the form of solar street lights.

 On November 20, 2013, the Detroit Water and Sewerage Department filed a lawsuit against the City of Highland Park regarding unpaid sewage services and water totaling $17.7 million.
 In 2020, the two cities settled out of court for an unspecified amount.